OutWooods/work-better/features.md

 ## In progress

+- Maybe have the completed tasks section always visible.
+But empty

+- Show total time worked today.

 ## Planned

 - Show date on task if it's not today.

-- Add tests for the helper methods.

-- Show total time worked today.

-- Have a separate section for
+- Have a separate section for incomplete tasks.

 - BEFORE DESIGN complete all Bugs and Decide on mulling over section.